acryps/vollszene.ch/README.md

 # vollszene.ch

-Parses websites of clubs in switzerland to offer a list of all upcomming events
+Parses websites of clubs in switzerland to offer a list of all upcomming events.